a-inparadise/datasciencecoursera/repdata-007/proj2/StormDataAnalysis.md

 ## Levels:  ?
 0 2 B k K m M
 ```

-As we did with the event types, we will be following the NOAA specifications and filter the indicators based on "K", "M", and "M".
+As we did with the event types, we will be following the NOAA specifications and filter the indicators based on "K", "M", and "B".
 We will also uppercase the indicators, to normalize any good lowercase data.

 ```r